Wadi Shawka Hike (UAE): What It’s Really Like

 The UAE has a reputation for skyscrapers, beach clubs and five-star hotels but, just an hour outside Dubai, it completely changes.

-The Wadi Shawka hike in Ras Al Khaimah offers something very different - a raw, quiet and surprisingly accessible mountain experience that feels a long way from the city.
+The Wadi Shawka hike in Ras Al Khaimah offers something very different — a raw, quiet and surprisingly easy mountain experience that feels a long way from the city.

-For those new to hiking in the UAE, Wadi Shawka is one of the most accessible starting points.
+If you’re new to hiking in the UAE, this is one of the best places to start.

 Hike at a Glance